 These articles are a small sample of the research that has been done at Hopkins, and the results have answered the question “Is acceleration harmful?” with a resounding “no.” Studies of groups of students who were accelerated in subject matter and/or grade placement strongly support acceleration as an effective and important vehicle for advancing the academic knowledge and motivation of talented students.
 Academic achievement among accelerants is high without concomitant social and emotional problems.

 Want To Try It?

 Want to try acceleration?
 Start small.
 Find teachers who are willing to help students.
 Accelerate for one subject with just a few kids.
 Call it a pilot program.
-Keep it short (one unit, one novel, one trimester, etc).
+Keep it short (one unit, one novel, one month, etc).
 Make sure to get everyone on board first, including all teachers, parents, administrators, and (yes) the students themselves.